tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 - Azure Hybrid Use Benefit: You can now create Batch Windows VM pools specifying that Azure Hybrid Use Benefit licensing be used.
 When this licensing is used, a discount is applied to the VM price.
 Use the new **LicenseType** property on [VirtualMachineConfiguration][1].

-- Pool VM data disks: You can attach one or more empty data disks to VM pools by using the new data disk configuration that is part of the virtual machine configuration Use the **DataDisks** property on [VirtualMachineConfiguration][1].
+- Pool VM data disks: You can attach one or more empty data disks to VM pools by using the new data disk configuration that is part of the virtual machine configuration.
+Use the **DataDisks** property on [VirtualMachineConfiguration][1].

-- (**Breaking change**) Custom images are now created and deployed using ARM image resources instead of blob VHD files.
+- (**Breaking change**) Custom images are now created and deployed using Azure Resource Manager image resources instead of blob VHD files.
 Batch now uses managed disks to create the pool VMs and therefore uses an **Image** resource.
 There is now no limit to the number of VMs in a pool created using a custom image; also, multiple copies of the VHD blob for large pools are no longer required.
 Custom image pools are therefore much easier to create and scale.
 For more information, see [Use a custom image to create a pool of virtual machines](https://docs.microsoft.com/en-us/azure/batch/batch-custom-images).

-  - The new **VirtualMachineImageId** property on [ImageReference][2] contains the reference to the ARM Image, and **OSDisk.ImageUris** no longer exists.
+  - The new **VirtualMachineImageId** property on [ImageReference][2] contains the reference to the Image, and **OSDisk.ImageUris** no longer exists.

   - Because of this change, [ImageReference][2] is now a required property of [VirtualMachineConfiguration][1].